brandonchinn178/mergit/deploy/README.md

 ## Inspect

-If you want to get logs or otherwise inspect the EC2 instance running the merge bot, run the following:
+If you want to get logs or otherwise inspect the EC2 instance running Mergit, run the following:

 1. Turn on the VPN
 1. `cd` to this directory